 7Google Photos – Save your photos on the cloud

-Managing the photos taken with the camera of my mobile phone is the task I find most overwhelming during and after a trip.
-Selecting the best photos, organize them in albums, backing up for your computer or hard drive, all when are running out of space on your phone!
+Selecting the best travel photos, organize them in albums, backing up for your computer or hard drive, all when are running out of space on your phone is a huge pain point for travelers.

 To handle this photo madness, Google Photos is a smart way to keep all your photo collection organised.
 It has automatic backups and it’s even able to create videoclips and styled pictures from your uploaded pictures automagically (to be honest, this is borderline creepy).
 This is one of the best ideas to keep your travel memories I’ve seen!